XtremeOwnage/Web/docs/blog/posts/Technology/2025/mikrotik-selective-outbound-vpn.md

 # Set the peer's endpoint here.
 (Under [peer] section of config)
 # Remove the port!

-: global peer_endpoint_ip 1.20.30.40
+: global peerEndpointIP 1.20.30.40
 # Set the peer's port here (The port from [Peer].Endpoint)
-: global peer_endpoint_port 51820
+: global peerEndpointPort 51820

 ## Set Public/Private Keys
 # Put your peer's public key here.
 (Under [peer] section of config)
-: global peer_key "PsLFVA2NRBa0P8zXiwHN8LqD11e3weemHoduXs8XBns="
+: global peerPublicKey "PsLFVA2NRBa0P8zXiwHN8LqD11e3weemHoduXs8XBns="
 # Put your private key here.
 (Under [interface] section of config)
-: global vpn_private_key "gMe7NtkQJdnxeFc5jmdke+CNY45Y/aN1ugLpiMF9X3g="
+: global myPrivateKey "gMe7NtkQJdnxeFc5jmdke+CNY45Y/aN1ugLpiMF9X3g="

 ## Set Local IPs
 # This is the IP address from the [Interface] section of the configuration from our provider.
-: global vpn_local_ip 10.2.0.2
+: global myLocalIP 10.2.0.2
 # This is the local IP address from the Peer.
 It is not listed in the configuration I received- however,
 # We can assume is is a /30 subnet, which leaves...
 10.2.0.1.
 Also- this matches the DNS received in the upstream configuration.
-: global peer_local_ip 10.2.0.1
+: global peerLocalIP 10.2.0.1

 ### These variables can optionally be changed, if needed.
 # Set a name for the interface
-: global vpn_interface_name "WG-VPN-OUT"
+: global vpnInterfaceName "WG-VPN-OUT"
 # Set a name for the interface list which will contain "outbound" VPNs
-: global vpn_interface_list_name "Outbound_VPN"
+: global vpnInterfaceListName "Outbound_VPN"
 # Set local port.
 (Only need to change if it is already in use by another connection)
-: global vpn_local_port 22580
+: global vpnLocalPort 22580
 # Name of the new routing-table which will be used to force clients over VPN connections
-: global vpn_table_name "force-vpn"
+: global vpnRoutingTableName "force-vpn"
 # Name of the firewall chain which will be used for VPN traffic
-: global vpn_chain_name_in "OUTBOUND_VPN-IN"
+: global vpnFirewallChainNameIn "OUTBOUND_VPN-IN"

 ### Below here, creates the correct configurations.